 Initialization

 The function Awake() is always called before any Start functions and also just after a prefab is instantiated.
-(If a GameObject is inactive during start up, Awake is not called until it is made active.)
+(If a GameObject is inactive during start up Awake is not called until it is made active.)
 So, on Awake, the variables _arRaycastManager is initialized to get the ARRaycastManager components.

 Update and Calculation

 The function Update() is called every frame when the GameObject is enabled.
-So, when his function is called:

 So now that you know how the code works, let’s move on to the next section.